capy-language/capy/README.md

 You have to manually include all the files your code references, although this might change in the future.
 Frankly, a lot of this might change in the future.

-Currently, `llvm-10` and `gcc` must be installed for the compiler to work.
+Currently, `llvm` and `gcc` must be installed for the compiler to work.
 The compiler has not been tested on windows.